People say you’d never get bored of Ubud.

 5. Favorite pool experience: Jungle Fish

 I wrote more about it here.
 I’ll add that this is located just a bit off the Ubud center, about 15-20 drive, so you’ll need a taxi.
-As is with everything, you should bargain the rate you’re given.
+As is with everything, you should haggle the rate you’re given.
 Aim for IDR 70,000 – 80,000 (or IDR 50,000 if you want to push your luck).
 The drivers will give you IDR 150,000, but don’t accept that!
 That’s way too expensive.
-Just be persistent and be prepared to walk away when you’re bargaining, there are lots of other taxis that can take you there for more a reasonable rate.
+Just be persistent and be prepared to walk away when you’re haggling, there are lots of other taxis that can take you there for more a reasonable rate.

 6. Favorite leisure walk: Campuhan Ridge

 For this, I’m torn between The Monkey Forest or Campuhan Ridge.
-I immensely enjoyed walking in the forest, but although the monkeys were cute, I was always wary about them so I never felt completely at ease there.
+I immensely enjoyed walking in the forest, but although the monkeys were cute, I was always wary of them so I never felt completely at ease there.
 Campuhan Ridge, on the other hand, made me feel serene and relaxed.
-The view was beautiful, and there were less people there.
+The view was beautiful, and there were fewer people there.
 I wrote about this in my previous post, and you can read it here.